1. Seeking knowledge

-A scarcity mindset is a negative and unproductive view of the world that will make you happy.
+A scarcity mindset is a negative and unproductive view of the world that will make you unhappy.

 Starting with scarcity means not looking for external fixes to your problems.
 New running shoes may help us run faster, but simply buying them isn’t going to turn us into a runner.

-Equipment and gadgets are helpful, but it’s not enough to help us reach our goals.
+Equipment and gadgets are helpful, but they’re not enough to help us reach our goals.
 Plus, it’s hard to see the need for improvement when you have everything you need.

 Instead, look at how you can improve your use of what you have already, or perhaps even eliminate, to help you towards your goal.